List of BC Ferries accidents and incidents: Langdale Queen

-On January 23, 1966, Langdale Queen ran over a rowboat at Horseshoe Bay, both occupants of which survived.
+On January 23, 1966, the Langdale Queen ran over a rowboat at Horseshoe Bay, both occupants of which survived.

 Malaspina Sky

-On June 8, 2025, at approximately 7:30am, a 66-year-old man crashed his pickup truck into the galley ramp onboard the Malaspina Sky while the vessel was docked at Saltery Bay, undergoing vehicle loading in advance of a sailing bound for Earls Cove.
+On June 8, 2025, at approximately 7:30am, a 66-year-old man crashed his pickup truck into the galley ramp on board the Malaspina Sky while the vessel was docked at Saltery Bay, undergoing vehicle loading in advance of a sailing bound for Earls Cove.
 The RCMP were called and driver was issued a $552 ticket for Improper brake performance, while the vehicle had to be towed from the vessel.
 The Malaspina Sky was left running delayed for several sailings afterwards, as an inspection was required to ensure the integrity of its structure.

 Mayne Queen

-On November 7, 1995, Mayne Queen departed from Snug Cove and ran into a neighbouring marina, heavily damaging a floating dock in addition to 12 small pleasure boats, one of which sank.
+On November 7, 1995, the Mayne Queen departed from Snug Cove and ran into a neighbouring marina, heavily damaging a floating dock in addition to 12 small pleasure boats, one of which sank.
 The crash was primarily attributed to human error and while transferring steering and power control from one control panel to the other located in the ship.
 The vessel's captain was also inexperienced with Mayne Queen and normally piloted other vessels.
 The captain then promptly left the scene of the accident after the incident without conducting a proper damage assessment.

-On August 12, 1996, Mayne Queen departed Swartz Bay terminal and ran aground off Piers Island after losing steering control.
+On August 12, 1996, the Mayne Queen departed Swartz Bay terminal and ran aground off Piers Island after losing steering control.
 The grounding occurred while performing a regular weekly test of the batteries for the steering control system.
 A crew member overheard there was going to be a test, and in an attempt to be helpful, and without direction, cut all power from the vessel's steering batteries, as he had done at night when the ship was stored.
 However, he did not realize that the test in question only required the removal of a battery charger and that his assistance was neither requested nor required.
 No one was injured in the incident, and the vessel was assisted off the rocks at high tide, but it suffered extensive damage to its propulsion system, having two of the four steering and propulsion pods for the right-angle drives sheared off and one of the two remaining pods suffering propeller damage.

 Mill Bay

-On May 29, 1989, Mill Bay ran aground near the Mill Bay ferry terminal.
+On May 29, 1989, the Mill Bay ran aground near the Mill Bay ferry terminal.